Social security contributions

 |Over||Not over||Tax rate (%)||Deduction (JPY)||Tax rate (%)||Deduction (JPY)|

-* This basic exemption will not be applied to the irrevocable elective system mentioned above.
+* This basic exemption does not apply to the irrevocable elective system mentioned above.

 The annual fixed assets tax is levied by the local tax authorities on real property.
 Real property is taxed at 1.7% (standard rate including city planning tax) of the value appraised by the local tax authorities.
 The depreciable fixed assets tax is assessed at 1.4% of cost after statutory depreciation.